komma-softhouse/filament-verifactu-docs/README.md

 # OCR-assisted drafting (module toggle only — the provider itself, model
 # and enabled flag are all set from OcrSettingsPage; any Laravel AI
-# provider works, the host supplies its own key in their own config/ai.php)
+# provider works, the host supplies its own key in their own config/ai.php
+# or stores it encrypted on that page)
 VERIFACTU_OCR=true

 # Documents, repairs, on-prem API sidecar